stgm/scientific-programming-1/30 Movement/30 Freefall/10 Tunnel.md

 # Assignment: the ultimate free fall

 The apple from the previous assignment reached the surface after a little over 4 seconds.
-Imagine that exactly where the apple dropped, a tunnel was dug straight through the planet.
+Imagine that exactly at the location where the apple was dropped, a tunnel was dug straight through the planet.

 Write a function called `tunnel()` in a file called **tunnel.py** that describes the movement of the apple through earth.
-The apple moves along the $$x$$-axis with an $$x=0$$ in the center of the earth, it starts with a speed of $$0$$ at height $$0$$ meters above the surface of the earth.
+The apple moves along the $$x$$-axis, where $$x=0$$ in the center of the earth.
+The apple starts with a speed of $$0$$ at a height of $$0$$ meters above the surface of the earth.
 What exactly happens?

 ![](EarthHole.png)

 ## Output

-1. Create a graph of the speed of the apple as function of the time.
+1. Create a graph of the speed of the apple as function of time.

-2. Create a graph of the position as function of the time.
+2. Create a graph of the position as function of time.

 3. Calculate the maximum speed that the apple reaches (km/h) and `print` it.